Microsoft/azure-docs.hu-hu/articles/postgresql/flexible-server/concepts-supported-versions.md

 ## <a name="managing-upgrades"></a>Frissítések kezelése

 A PostgreSQL-projekt rendszeresen kiad kisebb kiadásokat a jelentett hibák kijavítása érdekében.
-Azure Database for PostgreSQL a szolgáltatás havi üzembe helyezése során a rendszer a kisebb kiadású kiszolgálók automatikus javítását végzi.
+Az Azure Database for PostgreSQL a szolgáltatás havi rendszerességű üzembehelyezései során automatikusan alverziókkal frissíti a kiszolgálókat.

 A főverzió verziófrissítésének automatizálása még nem támogatott.
 Például jelenleg nincs automatikus frissítés a PostgreSQL 11-ről a PostgreSQL 12-re.<!-- To upgrade to the next major version, create a [database dump and restore](howto-migrate-using-dump-and-restore.md) to a server that was created with the new engine version.-->